Terms of Engagement

 Acting on both sides

 Licensed Conveyancers are authorised by the Council for Licensed Conveyancers to act on both sides of a transaction, in circumstances only where there is no conflict of interest.
 Both parties should agree instructions in writing to the Conveyancer and confirm that they are aware of the other party’s existence.
-Please be advised that in some cases your Building Society’s consent will have to be obtained.
+Please be advised that in some cased your Building Society’s consent will have to be obtained.
 This is strictly on the understanding that if for any reason a conflict of interest arises both parties should seek alternative Legal Advice.

 Client Care Commitment